IniongunIsaac/CarbFlix/README.md

 # CarbFlix
-An iOS application that displays Batman Movies.
-A really fun way to look at Netflix  🔥 The app has the following features:
+An iOS application that displays Batman Movies (retreived from http://www.omdbapi.com/).
+A really fun way to look at Netflix  🔥.
+The app has the following features:

 ##### Movies: